rh3mie/Campaign-Finance-Expenditure-Database/README.md

 ## How to Use This Database
 1. Review SQL schema and ERD to understand relationships
+2. Execute ```campaign_finance_expenditures_script.sql``` to create the database schema in the MySQL environment
-2. Load the provided data into your SQL environment
+3. Load the provided data into the schema
-3. Run ```expenditure_db_queries.sql``` or own scripts to explore and generate insights
+4. Run ```expenditure_db_queries.sql``` or your own scripts to explore and generate insights
-4. Extend the database with additional data or views
+5. Extend the database with additional data or views